haka-security/haka/doc/ref/vbuffer.rst

         :return vbuffer: Created buffer.
         :rtype vbuffer: :haka:class:`vbuffer`

         Allocate a new buffer from a Lua ``string``.

-The string will be copied into the allocated buffer.
+        .. warning:: The string will be copied into the allocated buffer.

     .. haka:operator:: vbuffer[index] -> byte
                        vbuffer[index] = byte